 During the lockdown, we do Planning Poker in Zoom or Teams.
-We admit it has nothing to do with real poker but it’s a great activity for your team while waiting for the restaurants and casinos to reopen after the lockdowns.
-By now you probably wonder which tool can you use the best to collaboratively determine our estimates?
+We admit it has nothing to do with real poker, but it’s a great activity for your team while waiting for the restaurants and casinos to reopen after the lockdowns.
+By now you wonder which tool you can use the best to determine our estimates collaboratively.
 Which facilitates the best interaction in your Scrum team?
-Read on, because we have all the answers!
+Read on because we have all the answers!

 1. The team’s awareness of what work is expected and get clarification.

 4. Negotiation with the Product Owner will occur to keep it small AND valuable

 More about why estimates work: Read this book Agile Estimating and Planning by Mike Cohn.

 Which Planning Poker tool to use online in Zoom? or Teams?

 What’s the best Planning Poker tool you would use in Zoom or Teams?
 I had a discussion with my Agile coach colleagues within Xebia.
 We agree analog cards trump any online tool.
 Why?

 A. First, analog cards are readily made available to anyone.
 So, no security system to jump over.
 And no licenses are needed.
 No security compliance issue.
 Just create them!

 B. Secondly, each team member could create the card deck themselves.
 Consequently, this fosters ownership.
 Some will introduce some fun and/or improvement.
 Especially, if you encourage any team member, to introduce an extra card.
 For example, ‘time for a break’ or ‘we try to estimate too soon’.

 C. Most importantly, it will naturally force any team member to put the camera on.
 Raising opportunities to spot non-verbal signals of anyone.
 That’s great!